excamera/mu/README.md

 first command).

 If an entry in `commandlist` is a tuple, this is interpreted as `(client_response, server_command)`.
-This allows us more explicit control over the client's expected response.
+This allows more explicit control over the client's expected response.
 A special case for both `client_response` and `server_command` is `None`.
 In the case of `client_response`, `None` means that the state machine should immediately send the command and transition to the next state.
 For `server_response`, this means that there is no command, after a response is received.
 We will see how both of these are useful later.

-After a `CommandListState` sends its last command, it transitions to the state whose constructor is supplied in the `nextState` property.
+After a `CommandListState` sends its last command, it transitions to the state whose constructor is specified in the `nextState` property.

 #### `ForLoopState` ####

-A `ForLoopState` encodes a loop with an incrementing counter. `iterKey` is a string naming a dictionary key associated with the iteration counter; the counter is stored in the dictionary `self.info`, which is always carried from one state to the next. `iterInit` is the first value given to the counter, and `iterFin` is the final value.
-If the value in `self.info` corresponding to the key specified by `breakKey` is not `None`, iteration ends the next time the machine is in the `ForLoopState`.
+A `ForLoopState` encodes a loop with an incrementing counter. `iterKey` is a dictionary key associated with the iteration counter; the counter is stored in the dictionary `self.info`, which is always carried from one state to the next. `iterInit` is the first value given to the counter, and `iterFin` is the final value.
+If the value in `self.info` corresponding to the key specified by `breakKey` is not `None`, iteration ends the next time the machine reaches the `ForLoopState`.

 Each time the state machine enters the `ForLoopState`, it consults the loop counter and decides whether to transition to `loopState` (continue looping) or `exitState` (finish looping).

-Most of the time, the `expect` and `command` properties are both `None` for a `ForLoopState`.
+Most of the time, the `expect` and `command` properties are both `None` for a `ForLoopState`, i.e., the state machine transitions to the next state immediately.

 ### Coordinating png2y4m ###